-Not having enough students enrolled sometimes meant teaching a class I really didn’t want to teach so I’d have a full schedule.
+Not having enough students enrolled in my class sometimes meant teaching a class I really didn’t want to teach so I’d have a full schedule.
 Sometimes it meant that my class became a dumping ground for the students who enrolled late and didn’t get into the other elective classes.
 Sometimes students who really wanted my class couldn’t take it because it conflicted with other classes they really needed.

 Because families might not always see how French can be helpful, I would prepare information to send home to families of incoming high schoolers.
 Then, thanks to my principal who encouraged me to grow my program, I visited the middle school, talked to the incoming students, and sent that information home to their parents.

-2. Entice them with decorative projects.
+3. Entice them with fun projects.

 Mardi Gras mask we made in class a few years ago